 - Eric from The Crow is a far more altruistic example than most, with the sinners in question being some of the most depraved, murdering, raping sadistic scum you're likely to ever meet, and he even helps a drug addict who he justifiably sees as more a victim than anything..

 - Used in the 1950s horror movie The Horror of Party Beach (which was featured on Mystery Science Theater 3000).
 The main character's girlfriend at the start of the movie is a hard-drinking party girl who flirts with any man she sees, so naturally she's the first victim of the mutant fish monster.
 Of course, this frees our hero up to get with his boss's sweet, chaste, beautiful daughter.

-- At least in the later Final Destination movies, Death seems to wait for ridiculously minor infractions.
-Such as disobeying the "No food or drinks allowed" sign.
-(Particularly onerous when you're at a theater with the same taboo, solely to force you to pay their markups.)
+- Death in the Final Destination movies primarily goes after those who cheat him in some way, and is particularly ruthless in balancing the books, but at least in the later films, Death seems to wait for ridiculously minor infractions before bringing down the scythe.
+Such as disobeying the "No food or drinks allowed" sign (particularly onerous when you're at a theater with the same taboo, solely to force you to pay their markups).

 - Played with extensively in Se7en; the serial killer targets people demonstrably guilty of one of the seven deadly sins (mostly).
 Subverted when the last person he kills is Brad Pitt's innocent (and pregnant) wife, which is then used as the justification for his own death via Suicide by Cop.

 - Sam, from Trick 'r Treat, is a variation on this: he's the Scourge of the Celtic god Samhaine.
 Hell, he probably is Samhaine.
 Sam targets people who don't respect Halloween.
 Serial Killer Steven Wilkins has a similar agenda, but he oversteps his bounds by killing an (apparent) innocent, and is then eaten by a werewolf, with Sam's implicit sanction.